-Sleep: Adequate quantity and quality of sleep are essential for physical and mental wellbeing.
-It is recommended that adults obtain 7-9 hours sleep per night- unfortunately up to one third of adults in the UK receive less than six hours of sleep per night.
+Sleep: Adequate quantity and quality of sleep are important for physical and mental wellbeing, unfortunately up to one third of adults in the UK struggle with sleep.

 https://patient.info/mental-health/insomnia-poor-sleep